Creative Ideas to Make Your School Counseling Bulletin Boards Interactive

 Send Students Directly to College or Scholarship Websites

-The sky is the limited on college and career readiness!
+The sky is the limit on college and career readiness!
 Create a bulletin board that shares a college, university, or career of the month.
 Then use a QR code to send students directly to that college website or to a video about that career.
-Elementary counselors did you know that Near Pod has virtual college tours?
+Elementary counselors, did you know that Near Pod has virtual college tours?
 Yep!

 Have a lot of due dates coming up?
 Use a small section of a large board entitled "due dates" and place 1 QR code that links to your website where the dates are listed.

-Just think, instead of updating bulletin boards you just have to update it online.
-It's great for getting students real time information.
+Just think, instead of updating bulletin boards, you have to update them online.
+It's great for getting students real-time information.

 Interactive bulletin boards